ssvlabs/ssv-spec/queue/README.md

 ### Priority

+#### V1

 1. Higher height (all above the current height)
+2. If No Instance Running
-2. Post Consensus (by the current slot)
+   1. Post Consensus (by the current slot)
+   2. All Decided
+   3. Commit by current height
+3. If Running Instance
+   1. Consensus by state (explained below)
-3. All Decided
+   2. All Decided
+4. Lower Height (all below current height)

+#### V2 (WIP)

+2. If No Instance Running
+   1. Post Consensus (by the current slot)
-4. Commit by current height
+   2. Commit by current height
+3. If Running Instance
-5. Consensus by state (explained below)
+   1. Consensus by state (explained below)
+4. All Decided
+5. Higher height (all above the current height)
 6. Lower Height (all below current height)